dprg/2016-Club-Robot-Code/club_robot_nav1/README.md

 The example code uses differential drive kinematics and the quadrature outputs from the club robot's motor encoders to provide position and heading information.
 A desired robot path is defined in an two array set of way points; one for x and one for y coordinates.
 The arrays allow up to 15 way points.

 **Motor Control**
 Motor control is achieved by driving the robot's H-bridge board with a PI controller routine for each motor.
-The PI controller uses a setpoint signal that combines a desired count of ticks per period and a value derived from heading error (also a PI controller).
+The PI controller uses a setpoint signal that combines a desired count of ticks per period and a value derived from heading error (a P controller).
 The input signal is the actual count of encoder ticks per period.

 **Cooperative Round-Robin Multitasking Executive (LMX)**
-LMX is a cooperative round-robin multitasking executive, developed by David Anderson (DPRG member) is used to allow multiple cooperative tasks to run in parallel.
+LMX is a cooperative round-robin multitasking executive developed by David Anderson (DPRG member).
+It is used to allow multiple cooperative tasks to run in parallel.

 **Ultrasonic Sensors**
 The club robot is configured with two ultrasonic sensors to measure obstacles in front of the robot.
 Routines in the code allow for several behaviors based on the sensor results: